mosip/documentation/docs/resident-services-configure-resident-OIDC-client.md

-# Configure the Resident OIDC Client
+# Configuring the Resident OIDC Client

 Below are the steps to create the Resident OIDC client as standard steps in DevOps after e-Signet and Resident deployment.